 “There is no other place we would rather be then here with the horses,” Dawn says.
 “I love it here.
 My son, Brayden, and I spend all our time out with the horses either working around the barns or just enjoying the animals.”

-Link to the full horse sanctuary article: https://issuu.com/greenstonefcs/docs/partners_fall_18web/30
+Link to the full The Making of a Horse Sanctuary article: https://issuu.com/greenstonefcs/docs/partners_fall_18web/30